bzy-debug/learn/js/YDKJSY/notes.md

 ### Declaring and Using Variables

-there are several syntax forms of creating variables:
+there are several syntax creating variables:

 - `var`